Gunjan740/finetune_gpt4o/finetune_chatgpt/README_finetune_chatgpt.txt

 Fine-Tuning GPT-4o

 This directory contains all the scripts and data used to fine-tune `gpt-4o-2024-08-06` on a MISR dataset medical images.
 The pipeline handles data preparation, splitting, conversion, fine-tuning, and job monitoring.
+The more details and results are shown in finetune_chatgpt.docx file.

  Pipeline Overview